bioinsilico/rcsb-embedding-search/README.md

 This repository contains the scripts to train a neural network model for Protein Structure Search based on protein-level embeddings.

 ## Protein Encoding
-Our model ingest protein residue-level embeddings computed with a structural aware protein language model available in this [repo](https://github.com/BorgwardtLab/PST).
+Our model ingests protein residue-level embeddings computed with a structural aware protein language model available in this [repo](https://github.com/BorgwardtLab/PST).

 ## Training and Testing Datasets
 Training and testing the model was achieved using the same datasets described in this [publication](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007970).